 Final Level 100 Stat Distribution: 97 Physique, 10 Spirit Faction of Choice:Order of Death’s Vigil

 While this build focuses on the end-game Lost Souls set (4 items), there are so many alternative items (including some easily farmable) that can be used prior to acquiring the BiS set items, the build really is a lot of fun to farm for (overall).
 The first is the Warden’s Judgment, which gives us an additional Skeleton and drops off of Warden Krieg at least 35% of the time.
-We also have Korvaak’s Burning-Blade which is similar to the above Warden’s item, but provides +2 to the summon limit.
-This drops in the Forgotten Gods content off of numerous Korvaak monsters.
+We also have Korvaak’s Burning-Blade which is similar to the above Warden’s item, but instead supports an additional +2 skeletons per summon.
+The blade drops in the Forgotten Gods content off of numerous Korvaak monsters.
 The Ascendant Cowl also drops from Ascended mobs in Malmouth, and provides +3 to Undead Legion in addition to Pet Bonuses.

 Rifthound Salts are also very important and are acquired through becoming Honored with Devil’s Crossing.
 Tossing these on your rings and amulet will give your pets some great resistances and speed.